heklmbbsna/containerized-or-serverful-ml-app-monitor/README.md

-## Example on how to use Prometheus and Grafana to monitor a Flask API application
+## Containerized or Serverless Machine Learning

+Monitoring and measuring the performance of an ML application deployed on both serverful and serverless architectures.

-Example deployment of a Flask API using Prometheus and Grafana for metrics and monitoring.
+The serverful Flask ML Application was deployed on a GCP VM Instance using Prometheus and Grafana for metrics and monitoring.
 All tied together using docker-compose.

+The serverless version can be deployed on Google Cloud Functions & monitored using built-in dashboard.

-### Install dependencies
+### Install dependencies (serverful)

 ```
 pip install -r api/requirements.txt
 ```

-### Set up and run everything using docker-compose
+### Set up and deploy app using docker-compose (serverful)

 ```
 docker-compose up